-- Resumes should be laser printed on good quality bond paper in a neutral color
+- Resumes should be printed on good quality bond paper in a neutral color (white, ivory, or grey).

+- Employers are increasingly requesting that applicants e-mail resumes and, in some cases, will request a specific format.
 Not all employers accept attachments.
-Check out "The Electronic Application" for further information.
+Check out "The Electronic Application" for more information.